lucendio/lecture-devops-infos/tips.md

 ### Approach and workflow

-* there is no universal best practise only the most reasonable and suitable solution for your specific problem that you are trying to solve
+* there is no universal best practise only the most reasonable and suitable solution for your specific use case that you are trying to implement
 * infrastructure code is subject to development just as it is with application code
-  - you may establish a development life cycle starting where you write code on your local computer, but instead of building and running your application locally, you allocate and bootstrap either on your computer or just triggered locally
+  - you may establish a development life cycle starting with writing code on your local computer, but instead of locally building and running your application, you *allocate* and *configure* either on your computer or just trigger it locally
 * tear down and recreate your infrastructure on a regular basis
   - shows reproducibility
-  - might safe some credits
+  - safes some credits
 * automate every step of the way right from the beginning
   - not necessarily by starting to write jobs for your automation tool, but rather by scripting those steps
   - this can speed up your work and may serve as the foundation for the CI/CD integration happening later down the road